sbfp/sbfp.github.io-old/projects.md

 **React**

+React is Facebooks JavaScript libary used for building user interfaces.
+To lean more visit [https://facebook.github.io/react/](https://facebook.github.io/react/)

 [React Weather App](http://thawing-lowlands-87282.herokuapp.com/) - React app made during a course I took.
 This app teached me the fundementals of React.
 The app searches for weather by city.
 Feel free to try it out :)